arpitbanna/url-shortener/README.md

 # URL Shortener API

-A simple, secure, and scalable URL shortener built with Flask, MySQL, and Redis.
-This project supports user authentication, URL shortening, redirects, and click analytics.
+A simple, secure, and scalable URL shortener built with **Flask, MySQL, and Redis**.
+Supports user authentication, URL shortening, redirects, and click analytics.

 ---